-We assist our advisors in managing their clients' cash balances through three primary cash sweep programs depending on account type: a money market sweep vehicle involving money market fund providers and two insured sweep vehicles involving banks.
-As of December 31, 2017, the total assets in our cash sweep programs, which are held within brokerage and advisory accounts, were approximately \$29.8 billion.
-Our sweep programs with banks held \$22.9 billion in insured cash account vehicles and \$4.2 billion in deposit cash account vehicles.
-The balance in money market vehicles was \$2.7 billion.
+We assist our advisors in managing their clients' cash balances through three primary cash sweep programs: a money market sweep vehicle involving money market fund providers and two insured sweep vehicles involving banks.
+As of December 31, 2018, the total assets in our cash sweep programs, which are held within brokerage and advisory accounts, were approximately \$34.9 billion.
+The balance in insured cash account vehicles was \$24.8 billion, deposit cash account vehicles was \$5.1 billion and money market vehicles was \$4.9 billion.